adam-rms/adam-rms/CONTRIBUTING.md

 All contributions are covered by the existing project licence - please have a look at this to ensure you're familiar with it before contributing.

+We use the [Git Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) for writing new features/bug fixes etc, and for code review.

 When doing so, we ask that you follow the guidelines below:

 ## Writing Commits